easyparcel/classic-integration-doc/sg/shopify/shopify_import_integration_setup.md

 ## Conclusion

-You've successfully set up EasyParcel Shopify integration using the App Version (Seamless)!
-You will now can fulfill orders directly from your Shopify App panel.
+You've successfully set up EasyParcel Shopify integration using the Import Version!
+You will now can fulfill orders after importing to EasyParcel website.

 If you have any questions or need further assistance, [check out our other articles](https://helpcentre-my.easyparcel.com/support/home) or reach out to our friendly support team.
 We're happy to help you every step of the way!